 The American Academy of Pediatric Dentistry (AAPD) recommends taking your child to a dentist soon after the first tooth comes in, usually between 6 and 12 months of age.

-The American Academy of Pediatrics (AAP) recommends that children have a caries risk assessment and clinical evaluation at every well-child visit starting at 6 months, that high-risk patients find a dental home by the time they are 1 year old, and that all children visit a dentist before the age of 3.
+The American Academy of Pediatrics (AAP) recommends that children have a caries risk assessment and clinical evaluation at every well-child visit starting at 6 months, that parents find a dental home for children with particular dental risks by the time they are 1 year old, and that all children visit a dentist before the age of 3.
 Despite these recommendations, 1 out of every 5 U.S. children between the ages of 1 and 18 go without dental care each year, including an estimated 17 million low-income children.

 “Parents think, ‘I know my child, and they won’t sit still,’” says Gigi Meinecke, a Maryland dentist and member of the Academy of General Dentistry.
 At her practice, the first visit merely introduces a child to the world of dentistry.
 The children sit on their parents’ laps, some use the chair as a carnival ride.
 They learn good cleaning habits, all without an actual cleaning.
 “The bottom line is, we want your child to feel comfortable,” she says.